MsAgnieszka/task-with-paginated-data/README.md

 # task-with-paginated-data
+Task requirements:
-Get paginated data, display, filter by id, handle pagination and display item details.
+Get paginated data, display 5 item per page on table, each item has background color from data from API, filtering by id, handle pagination and display item details on modal.
+Filtering and pagination was performed within the API, not on the frontend side.
+There is also possibility to copy-paste web browser URL to another tab, where this exact page (with filtering if id filtered) displays on the start.

+In task i use `react-router-dom` and data state is managed by `useContext`.

 # Getting Started with Create React App